 I’ve lived in New York City for some time and have known it to be an impermanent place for the under-30 crowd.
 Yet, it had not occurred to me until recently — when they started leaving — that the people from China and Taiwan I’ve met at events during past two years of running Beyond Chinatown may be part of this transient population.
 The majority of them came to the United States on student visas in pursuit of undergraduate or graduate degrees and are permitted to stay in the country for twelve months after graduation for what’s known as the Optional Practical Training (OPT) period.
 Those wishing to remain in the U.S. beyond this may apply for a visa in the appropriate category that suits their eligibility.
+These categories can vary from returning students to immediate family members (eg. your spouse).
+Visas can also cover those that are interested in extending their work visas through the i539 form.
+The important thing that people do is that they need to ensure that they are filing for the right category for their situation for it to be accepted quickly.
+Most of the time, if you’ve applied for a visa before you should know which category you’re in, as applying for a new visa means going through the same process again.
+Interviews will probably have to be conducted again, meaning students will probably need to think about what to wear when they go to the Embassy or Consulate.
+Students might want to click here to see why picking a formal outfit is so important for their interview.
+After having the interview, a decision will be made on whether or not the visa can be renewed.
 If they are unable to get a new visa, they must leave the U.S. by the expiration of the OPT period.

 In the past several months, those in creative fields not willing to be passive about the process have brought attention to their situation through events that not only exhibit their work but also demonstrate their determination, work ethic, and support for the community.
 Last December, twenty designers from China and Taiwan banded together in an exhibition entitled Pending to show through artwork their personal experiences with and thoughts during the immigration process.